Rinat Akhmetov: Activities during the Russian invasion

 In January 2023, Akhmetov announced the launch of the Heart of Azovstal project to help Mariupol defenders and the families of fallen soldiers.
 He donated $25 million to finance the project.
+Sum was then increased to around $55 million in 2026.

 As a result of the invasion, Akhmetov's fortune dropped from nearly $14 billion to less than $6 billion in just two weeks, and may likely be much less, according to Forbes.
 According to Akhmetov, "A total ceasefire, complete withdrawal of Russian troops from Ukraine, and full restoration of the internationally recognized borders of Ukraine.
 That includes the Crimea and Donbas" were his terms of a Ukrainian victory in the conflict.
 "My Foundation is helping Ukrainians survive by providing water, food, medicines, and any help we can give here and now.
 SCM businesses are helping the army and territorial defense forces to defend our sovereignty, our freedom, and independence, and win the war ...
 I am working with my company and my people.
 I am doing everything I can.
 I am confident that other people are doing the same."

 In 2024, it became known that Akhmetov's fortune is estimated at $4 billion (via Forbes).
 This is $1.7 billion less the figure from 2023.

-In December 2022, the Washington Post called Mr Akhmetov Ukraine's biggest private donor during the war, who provided over $100 million in military and humanitarian aid, "from drones to food".
+In December 2022, The Washington Post called Akhmetov Ukraine's biggest private donor during the war, who provided over $100 million in military and humanitarian aid, "from drones to food".

 One year into the war, in February 2023, the SCM businesses, the Rinat Akhmetov Foundation and the Shakhtar football club provided assistance to Ukraine, the military and civilians for $150 million in goods and services, including infrastructure repair and energy supplies.
 Assistance reached more than 18 million people across the country and includes body armor, vehicles, equipment and fortifications for the Ukrainian Defence Forces, medicines and other humanitarian aid for civilians, and efforts to keep critical infrastructure up and running.

-As of August 2023, the total assistance provided by Mr Akhmetov during the war reached more than 165 million euros ($175 mln).
+As of August 2023, the total assistance provided by Akhmetov during the war reached more than 165 million euros ($175 mln).

 Over 24 months of the full-scale invasion, SCM businesses, the Rinat Akhmetov Foundation, and FC Shakhtar have collectively channelled more than $223 million (€210 million) towards helping Ukraine, its military, and civilians.

 The Saving Lives initiative established by Metinvest, in concert with the Rinat Akhmetov Foundation, was meant to prevent a food crisis in Ukraine in the wartime.
 Contributions from the international partners and benefactors has helped provide 442,326 people with many kinds of assistance.
 It hands over food packages, hygiene kits, and medicines to Dnipropetrovsk, Zaporizhzhia, Donetsk, Kirovohrad, Kherson, and Odesa regions, taking care of shelters, and supporting local administrations.

 Rinat Akhmetov's Steel Front is an initiative launched by businessman Rinat Akhmetov to support the Ukrainian Armed Forces and other defence forces during the Russian invasion of Ukraine that started in 2022.